 So, today I am sharing Tips for Organizing your Kitchen Cabinets and Cupboards, as well as setting them up in the most ideal locations as possible.

 This post may contain affiliate links.
 See full disclosure here.

 Are you ready for some serious Organizing Kitchen Cabinets?
-Scroll to the bottom of this post to see a diagram for each of these areas.
+You can scroll to the bottom of this post to see a diagram for each of these zones.
 Okay now let’s get to it!

 1. Rarely used “fancy” items.

-If you have fine china, fragile glassware, that one punch bowl from your wedding registry (We all have at least one of those.) those items should not be taking up prime cabinet real estate.
-Carefully arrange your rarely used items as they can best fit on those less accessible upper cabinets.
+If you have fine china, fragile glassware and that one punch bowl from your wedding registry (We all have at least one of those.), those items should not be taking up prime cabinet real estate in your kitchen cupboards.
+Start by carefully arranging your rarely used items as they can best fit on the less accessible upper cabinets.

 2. Pots and pans that receive daily use.

 We bought a two packages of these red Cookware Protectors a few years ago and I swear by them!
-We recieved decently nice cookware for wedding gifts and after coming up on our ten year anniversary, our pots and pans still look just as good as the day we got them!
-They really make a huge difference in avoiding daily bumps and scuffs while in your cabinets.
+We recieved decently nice cookware for wedding gifts and even after our ten year anniversary, our pots and pans still look just as good as the day we got them!
+These cookware protectors have really made a huge difference in avoiding daily bumps and scuffs while in your cabinets.

 If you are fancy and have room for a hanging pot rack, all the better!
 We do not have space to accommodate that but it would be lovely.